MIC-Laboratory/IEEE-NER-2023-EffiE/README.md

 This project aims to achieve efficient sEMG gesture recognition through Convolutional Neural Network (CNN) and Finetuning.
 Finetuning is a technique of transfer learning, which, we aim to generalize model learnings from the larger dataset to a more specific, downstream dataset.
 In this case, we performed offline training with a large recorded sEMG dataset and retrained it with real-time collected data.
 Additionally, we compiled our model with Tensorflow Lite, optimized for micro-controller applications.

 ## Data Collections
 To acquire real-time sEMG signals, we utilized Thalmic Lab's Myo Armband, with BLE connections established via. the python Bleak library.
 The Myo Armband contains 8 channels of raw sEMG signal sampled at 200 Hz.
 As for offline training data, we adopted the NinaPro DB5, which also uses Myo Armband for data acquisition.
-From NinaPro DB5, we utilized 7 gestures from Exercise B:
+From NinaPro DB5, we utilized 7 gestures collected using the Myo Armband closest to elbow from Exercise B:

     1. Rest (0)
     2. Thumb Up (13)